kaist-cp/cs220/README.md

 - Your physical apperance is required.
 If online participation is **absolutely necessary**, we'll use Zoom.

+- You'll bring your own laptop.
+(You can also borrow one from School of Computing Admin Team.)
+  We will use surveillance tools such as [Safe Exam Browser](https://safeexambrowser.org/) to monitor your laptop.

 ### Attendance (?%)

 - You should solve a quiz at the [Course Management](https://gg.kaist.ac.kr/course/17) website for each session. **You should answer to the quiz by the end of the day.**